nestjs/docs.nestjs.com/content/microservices/memphis.md

 ### Memphis

-[Memphis](https://memphis.dev) is a modern, powerful, and open-source message broker.
-It is a real-time data processing platform.
-It is as simple as RabbitMQ, robust as Apache Kafka, and perfect for busy developers.
+[Memphis](https://memphis.dev) is a next-generation alternative to traditional message brokers.

+A simple, robust, and durable cloud-native message broker wrapped with an entire ecosystem that enables cost-effective, fast, and reliable development of modern queue-based use cases.

+Memphis enables the building of modern queue-based applications that require large volumes of streamed and enriched data, modern protocols, zero ops, rapid development, extreme cost reduction, and a significantly lower amount of dev time for data-oriented developers and data engineers.

+Memphis focuses on four pillars:

+1. Developer Experience - Rapid Development, Modularity, inline processing, Schema management.
+2. Observability - Reduces troubleshooting time to near zero.
+3. Performance and Efficiency - Provide good performance while maintaining efficient resource consumption.
+4. Stability - Queues and brokers play a critical part in the modern application's structure and should be highly available and stable as possible.

+You can access the GitHub repo of Memphis.js SDK <a href="https://github.com/memphisdev/memphis.js" rel="nofollow" target="blank">here</a> and the Memphis docs <a href="https://docs.memphis.dev" rel="nofollow" target="blank">here</a>.

 Memphis has 3 major entities: consumers, producers, and stations.
 Consumers and Producers receive and send messages through stations.
-Stations are like topics in Kafka or like queues in RabbitMQ.
+Stations store messages.

 #### Installation